Mouth tape and nasal strips, done responsibly.

 Performance & Recovery

-By keeping oxygen and carbon dioxide levels balanced, it reduces unnecessary strain on your respiratory system and supports a smoother connection between breath and body.
+It also supports post-exercise recovery by keeping oxygen and carbon dioxide levels balanced, reducing unnecessary strain on your respiratory system.

 Jaw & Facial Balance